 Improving outcomes for older children and youth is one of the Ahlquist Center’s signature policy priorities.
 Illinois is home to 3.1 million youth ages 8-25.
 They come from different families, backgrounds, financial situations and communities.
 The Ahlquist Center is committed to working with youth and families, service providers, advocates and organizers to guide youth in building their own exceptional lives.

-The Start to Finish Coalition is an advocacy coalition focused on the needs of youth older children to young adults.
+The Start to Finish Coalition is an advocacy coalition focused on the needs of youth -- older children to young adults.
 We believe that young people can and will thrive if they are safe, stable, healthy, educated, employable and connected.
-The Youth Development Advocate has an opportunity to lead great change for youth ages 8-25 across the state.
-The Youth Policy Advocate will coordinate the statewide Start to Finish Coalition and promote the community schools model as one strategy to improve outcomes for young people.
+As the Youth Policy Advocate, you will coordinate the statewide Start to Finish Coalition and have the opportunity to lead great change for youth ages 8-25 across the state.

-Coordinates the advocacy strategy to advance the Start to Finish and Federation for Community Schools’ yearly legislative priorities.
-The Federation is an initiative of Children’s Home + Aid.
-Develops messages and connects Coalition and Federation members, youth and families to their elected officials to push the legislative agendas.
+Coordinates the advocacy strategy to advance the Start to Finish Coalition.
+Develops messages and connects Coalition members, youth, and families to their elected officials to push the legislative agendas.

 Cultivates, maintains and tracks relationships with local, state and federal legislators.